stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 value and gradient and allows recursive templating.
 This technically defines an infinite number of new types, but the ones of interest in Math (and the ones that should be tested are) `fvar<double>`, `fvar<fvar<double>>`, `fvar<var>` and `fvar<fvar<var>>`.
-These are useful for computing various high order derivatives.
+These are useful for computing various high-order derivatives.
-Going back to the `real sin(real)` function, Stan Math is now expected to implement the following, rather expanded list of functions:
+Going back to the `real sin(real)` function, Stan Math is now expected to implement the following rather expanded list of functions:

 ```cpp
 double sin(double);